airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.27_github.md

 the most significant half of that number and 32 is the least significant half.
 You can't quite divide it like that for registers, since they operate on base 2 rather than base 10 numbers, but that's the basic idea.
-For more information on this topic, see [Counting Like a Computer](#counting-like-a-computer).
+For more information on this topic, see [Chapter 10.
+Counting Like a Computer](#chapter-10-counting-like-a-computer).

 [21] Function parameters can also be used to hold pointers to data that the function wants to send back to the program.